department-of-veterans-affairs/vets-website/va-gov/pages/disability/how-to-file-claim/when-to-file/pre-discharge-claim.md

 <span id="ways-to-file"></span>

-### How do I apply for disability benefits before I leave the service?
+### How do I file a claim for disability compensation before I leave the service?

-Choose the scenario below that matches your situation to find out how to apply for disability benefits before discharge.
+Choose the scenario below that matches your situation to find out how to file a claim for disability compensation before discharge.

 <div class="usa-accordion" aria-multiselectable="true">
 <ul class="usa-unstyled-list">